neynt/notes/pets.md

   careful not to disturb him during this time.
 - Discard any uneaten food.
 Clean bowl in kitchen sink.

+### play

+- Laser pointer on the bed.
+Aim away from eyes

 ### smokeynomicon -- advanced techniques for experts only
 - If there is a lot of leftover food, save it in the fridge using one of the reusable dish covers.
 When he's hungry again, heat it up with a touch of